julienmbarki/article-diversity-editorial/README.md

 # Article Diversity Editorial

-This project is a research project to determine the diversity of the editorial supply on Spotify.
+This project is a research project to determine the diversity of the editorial supply (human-curated playlists managed by the platform) on Spotify.
 A preprint version of the paper is available here: [Metadata_MBARKI.pdf](https://drive.google.com/file/d/17GTNHUWvcrBlrSDQ_HhUpA9ClPL6QtX0/view?usp=sharing)

 ## Installation